 This award is presented annually to students who, through their behind the scenes involvement with student life, have exemplified a commitment to enhancing Furman campus life.

 This award, established in 2002, is named in honor of the late Willard A. Metcalf.
 Mr. Metcalf was known for his unique contributions to the Sigma Chi fraternity and the Greenville community.
 His life has inspired many students to strive passionately toward the ideals to which he himself was committed.
 This award is presented to the senior student who exemplifies personal character through high ambitions and a congenial disposition, as well as a selfless commitment to the betterment of others in the community.

 This award is named in honor of the late Winston Babb, a former History professor at Furman.
-The award is given by the Furman Chapter of Omicron Delta Kappa to a first-year, sophomore, junior, and senior student in the top 35% of their class who has demonstrated the most outstanding qualities of leadership in scholarship; journalism, speech, and mass media; or athletics.
+The award is given by the Furman Chapter of Omicron Delta Kappa to a first-year, sophomore, junior, and senior student in the top 35% of their class who has demonstrated the most outstanding qualities of leadership in academics or research; communications; or athletics.